-When making an assessment of the lawful basis, we first establish that the processing is necessary.
+If you are making an assessment of the lawful basis, you must first establish that the processing is necessary.
 This means the processing must be a targeted, appropriate way of achieving the stated purpose.
-We do not rely on a lawful basis if we can reasonably achieve the same purpose by some other means.
+You cannot rely on a lawful basis if you can reasonably achieve the same purpose by some other means.